q-bckrt/lms-frontend/docs/PROJECT_STRUCTURE.md

 - Guards enforce role-based access to routes.

 ## Styling
-- Styles are mostly scoped at the component level using Angular's encapsulation.
+- The app uses a Bootstrap theme for consistent styling.
-- Global styles are placed in the `assets` directory or `styles.scss`.
+- Bootstrap utility classes are used throughout for layout, spacing, and UI behavior.
-- Responsive design is considered across components and layouts.
+- Global styles are included in `styles.scss`.